xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 Complexity in dev the pluggins (as you need to cover many OS/vendors).

-Network models for the realization provides some "level" of abstraction and then automations.
+Network models for the realization provides some "level" of abstraction and then automation.

-TBC.

 ## Distinct Networks, Distinct Management Requirements